akbhowmi/arepo_zoom_setups/README.md

 # arepo_zoom_setups
 This is set of codes that can be used to setup zoom simulations using the cosmological code AREPO and initial condition generator MUSIC.

 Important note: In order to use this setup, you must already have uniform simulation run with a known random seed for the initail density field.
+The uniform run must have an output snapshot at z=127 (or higher).

 Following is the sequence of steps to create a zoom setup: